 Deciding where to stay in Memphis

-As you can see, there are a lot of things to explore, and deciding where to stay in Memphis is important.
+As you have seen in this article, there are a lot of things to explore, and deciding where to stay in Memphis is important.
 Whether you stay in Downtown, Midtown, Cooper-Young, East Memphis or Graceland, all those neighborhoods are in good locations.

 The atmosphere of the area, whether you travel for leisure or business, whether you travel with your family or friends, and proximity to the attractions you prefer to visit should probably be the deciding factors.
 Whatever your preference is, you’ll have a great time in Memphis.